Mido22/tetris/README.md

 Like the name says, this is a Tetris Game, built using Angular and ES6.

 ### How to Play

+either open [this link](http://mido22.github.io/tetris/) in new tab or :

  * Download the project and extract it.
  * Open the `prod/index.html` file in either Firefox or chrome.